avivyefet/BI-final-project/README.md

 Develop an interactive and informative dashboard with Key Performance Indicators (KPIs) to empower the sales department with data-driven insights for effective decision-making

 ## Project Structure:
+1. ETL Process:
+Directory: etl/
+Description: Contains scripts and configurations for the Extract, Transform, Load (ETL) process.
+This process extracts data from the operational database, transforms it according to the Data Mart schema, and loads it into the Data Mart.

+3. Data Warehouse:
+Directory: data_warehouse/
+Description: Holds the schema and scripts for the Data Warehouse.
+This is where the summarized sales data is organized for efficient querying and reporting.

+5. Power BI Model:
+Directory: power_bi_model/
+Description: Contains the Power BI data model.
+This model defines relationships, measures, and calculated fields to enable insightful analysis within Power BI.

+7. Reports and Dashboards:
+Directory: reports_dashboards/
+Description: Implementation of reports and dashboards using Power BI.
+Visualizations are designed to provide a clear overview of sales performance and key metrics.

+9. Documentation:
+Directory: docs/
+Description: Contains detailed design documents, ERD, and any other documentation related to the BI solution.

+### Database Overview
+Before diving into the BI solution, it's crucial to understand the database.
+The operational database is from priority ERP. first, I have explored the erp database to understend the data and the tables i needed for this project

+### DataWherhose ERD
+Create a DW ERD for the sales module

 ETL Process:
 Technologies:
 SSIS (SQL Server Integration Services)